geospatialem/leaflet-interactive-template/README.md

 # An Interactive Leaflet Map Template

-A fun project to design a 'static' interactive map for potential business cases (e.g. Lyme disease).
+A fun project to design a 'static' interactive map with a few add-in's for potential business cases (e.g. Lyme disease).
 This is a template that could be used with any data where found fit.

+## Fun testing/add-in's
+* Basemap changes when a user zooms in (works with Leaflet 1.0.0 +)
+* Test `L.imageOverlay` in Leaflet

 ## Embedding the Map
 To embed the map on a page add in the following HTML content to the page: